dmauser/Lab/VWAN/Packet-Capture/README.md

 ### Scenario 2: Active-Active tunnel traffic (BGP)

-In this second scenario, we have an active-active tunnel (two IPSec tunnels) to both vWAN gateway instances (INT0 and INT1) using BGP you may see traffic split between both tunnels.
-That is an expected behavior, see example below of the same ICMP ping above but now using both tunnels:
+In this second scenario, we have an active-active tunnel (two IPSec tunnels) to both vWAN gateway instances (INT0 and INT1) using BGP.
+You should expect traffic split between both tunnels because that is an expected behavior, see example below of the same ICMP ping above but now using both tunnels:

 ![Dual Tunnel Network Capture](./active-active-tunnels-bgp.png)

-### REST API Example:
+### REST API Example

 There's no CLI to initiate vWAN VPN Gateway Network Captures at the time this post got created.
 In the example below, you can use REST API for the same process:

 **Start VPN Gateway packet capture:**

 Replace **{{SubscriptionID}}, {{resourceGroupName}} and {{vpnGatewayName}}** with your information.
-Also you can change **filterData** below to your needs, check [Packet capture filtering capabilities](https://docs.microsoft.com/en-us/azure/vpn-gateway/packet-capture#vpn-gateway-packet-capture-filtering-capabilities)
+Also you can change **filterData** below to your needs, check [Packet capture filtering capabilities](https://docs.microsoft.com/en-us/azure/vpn-gateway/packet-capture#vpn-gateway-packet-capture-filtering-capabilities) on how you can customize it.
 ```RestAPI
 POST https://management.azure.com/subscriptions/{{SubscriptionID}}/resourceGroups/{{resourceGroupName}}/providers/Microsoft.Network/{{vpnGatewayName}}/startPacketCapture?api-version=2020-05-01